 2. Operative management (Sastra chikitsa) – Application of Kshara-sutra Therapy.

 In this process of piles treatment in Melbourne, hemorrhoids are tied off at its base (pedicle) by Kshara-sutra or specially processed thread with medicines.
 By the principle of pressure necrosis, it prevents blood supply to the respective pile mass immediately.
 Eventually hemorrhoids shrink, shrivel up, die and ultimately fall off within 10 days, leaving some scar tissue which supports the corresponding veins in that area, preventing them to distend or bulge further.

 3. Application of Ayurvedic Kshara (Caustics made of Ayurvedic herbs)

 It is a non-surgical procedure of Ayurveda indicated for the management of hemorrhoids.
 A medicine (alkaline in nature) derived from a combination of various herbs is applied to the pile mass with the help of a special slit proctoscope.
 It is a type of chemical cauterization.
 The Kshara karma method of treating piles has been described in detail in the Ayurvedic classical text Sushruta Samhitha.
 The details of preparation of the herbal combination are mentioned in Sushruta Samhitha.
 Application of kshara is considered superior over other procedures used for the treatment of hemorrhoids or piles.

-Do’s and Don’ts for Hemorrhoids or Piles
+Do’s and Don’ts for Hemorrhoids

 - Drink Plenty of fluids